damaclab/Rule-Filtering/README.md

 To use this code, follow these steps:
 1. Clone this repository to a local machine or download the ZIP file and extract it.
 2. Open the R environment or RStudio.
-3. Set the working directory to the location where it is cloned or extracted the repository.
+3. Set the working directory to the location where it is cloned or extracted from   the repository.
 4. Install the required R packages by running the following command in the R console: For e.g.

 |install.packages(c("arules", "arulesViz"))|